Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/MidInquiry.md

 # Mid Inquiry

-This API is used to mid inquiry.
-Merchant needs to add session token received during login API call in the header of this API.
+This API is used to fetch the details of existing MID which merchants would have boarded in past.

+## How it works
+1. Merchant needs to use this API predominantly while boarding Additional Trading Location or Additional Device on an existing MID.
+2. API should be used before submitting Additional Trading Location or Additional Device Application request.

 ## Endpoint